 Locations of Operation

-ASA’s Lee Center office (1108 Jefferson Street, Alexandria, Virginia) is open from 9:00AM to 3:00PM Monday through Friday.
-Office staff includes Thomas Park, Executive Director; Chris Arnold, Director of Youth Development; Ann Clark, Office Manager; Jim Hogan, Director of Recreation and Programs; and Ryan Rich, Director of Coaching/Travel Registrar.
-ASA has approximately 20 professional travel coaches and 250 volunteer coaches and coordinators.
+ASA’s Lee Center office (1108 Jefferson Street, Alexandria, Virginia) is open from 9:00AM to 4:00PM Monday through Friday.
+ASA has approximately 45 professional travel coaches and 500 volunteer coaches and coordinators.
 ASA also operates at various city fields on weeknights and weekends during the fall and spring.
-ASA uses private indoor locations on weekends during the winter.
+ASA uses publice and private indoor locations on weekends during the winter.